ssaryonjr/T-K-Restaurant-/README.md

 # T&K Nigerian Restaurant - A Taste of Africa!
 T&K Restaurant is one of Portland's finest Nigerian cuisines spots in the city.
-Owned by TJ and Kenny, I worked with both these gentlemen to see how I could bring their business vision to life in a digital format. <a href="https://tandkpdx.com/">Click here </a> to check out their menu but warning, I wouldn't recommend it on an empty stomach!
+TJ and Kenny who are the founders of T&K Restaurant, I worked with both these gentlemen to see how I could bring their business vision to life in a digital format. <a href="https://tandkpdx.com/">Click here </a> to check out their menu but warning, I wouldn't recommend it on an empty stomach!

 <p align="center">
 <img src="https://github.com/ssaryonjr/ssaryonjr/raw/main/ezgif.com-gif-maker%20(5).gif?raw=true" height="500px" />